proxytranslation/user-docs/dashboard2/publishwebsite/integration-guide/cloudfront.md

      String to match: `x-translationproxy-`
      Text transformation: "Lowercase"

 If desired, labels may be set up to track rule activity.
-The rule as configured should consume 15 WCU, for reference.
+The rule as configured should consume 15 WCU (Web ACL Capacity Unit), for reference.

 Once the rule is saved, _Edit rule order_, and move the newly-created rule to the top of the stack, so that it short-circuits processing.
 With this rule in place, the proxy will be able to connect to your server uninterrupted to retrieve content for translation.